tsimeonov/Computer-Science/React/notes.md

 ## 5. Create React app

-- Babel - is a transcompiler that is mainly used to convert newer JS code into backwards-compatible JS code that can run by older JS engines.
+- `Babel` - is a transcompiler that is mainly used to convert newer JS code into backwards-compatible JS code that can run by older JS engines.
+- `Webpack` - Webpakc takes modules with dependencies and generates static assets representing those modules.